-11.1 If the liquidator considers that the fees fixed by the liquidation committee, or in the preceding administration, is insufficient or that the basis used to fix it is inappropriate he may request that the amount or rate be increased, or the basis changed, by decision of the creditors.
-If he considers that the fees fixed by the liquidation committee, the creditors, in the preceding administration or in accordance with the statutory scale is insufficient, or that the basis used to fix it is inappropriate, he may apply to the court for the amount or rate to be increased or the basis changed.
-If he decides to apply to the court he must give at least 14 days' notice to the members of the committee and the committee may nominate one or more of its members to appear or be represented at the court hearing.
-If there is no committee, the liquidator's notice of his application must be sent to such of the creditors as the court may direct, and they may nominate one or more of their number to appear or be represented.
+11.1 If the liquidator considers that the fee fixed by the liquidation committee, or in the preceding administration, is insufficient or that the basis used to fix it is inappropriate, the liquidator may request that the amount or rate be increased, or the basis changed, by decision of the creditors.
+If the liquidator considers that the fees fixed by the liquidation committee or the creditors, or in the preceding administration or in accordance with the statutory scale is insufficient, or that the basis used to fix it is inappropriate, they may apply to the court for the amount or rate to be increased or the basis changed.
+If the liquidator decides to apply to the court, they must give at least 14 days' notice to the members of the committee and the committee may nominate one or more of its members to appear or be represented at the court hearing.
+If there is no committee, the liquidator's notice of application must be sent to such of the creditors as the court may direct, and they may nominate one or more of their number to appear or be represented.
 The court may order the costs to be paid out of the assets.